n7nix/email-reminder/README.md

 ## What the scripts do

-### 1. Two identical notices for a weekly event: ncnextup_smtp.sh
+### 1. Two identical email notices for a weekly event: ncnextup_smtp.sh

-* Notice is sent out day of and day after event for a rotating net control
+* Notice email is sent out day of and day after event for a rotating net control

 ##### Command line arguments